 Do a quick search for "grilling recipes," and 9 out of 10 of the results mention some sort of meat.
-It's no wonder even long-time vegetarians sometimes feel a little stymied when it comes to meatless recipes for the grill (although here are 50 of them that we rounded up, for loads of inspiration!).
+It's no wonder even long-time vegetarians sometimes feel a little stymied when it comes to meatless recipes for the grill.

 - 1 tablespoon brown sugar

-- 1 medium zucchini, cut lengthwise into 1/2-inch-thick slices
+- 1 zucchini medium, cut lengthwise into ½-inch-thick slices

 - When you're ready to start grilling, brush the zucchini with 1 tablespoon sesame oil and sprinkle lightly with salt and pepper.